daschu117/octoprint-stream-overlay/README.md

 # octoprint-stream-overlay
-A source file for an OBS Studio browser source that pulls Octoprint info and a webcam stream into a single page.
+1. A source file for an OBS Studio browser source that pulls Octoprint info and a webcam stream into a single page.
+2. https://{OCTOPRINT-HOSTNAME}/static/overlay.html?baseurl=https://{OCTOPRINT-HOSTNAME}/ to verify that it works.
+3. Add the above URL to a Browser source in OBS Studio.
+Make sure to set the browser size to 1920x1080.

 ## Installation
 Place overlay.html into 'oprint/lib/python2.7/site-packages/octoprint/static/overlay.html' of your Octoprint directory.